sreyansb/Vaccine_notifier/README.md

 # Vaccine_notifier
-Notifies me when a COVID vaccine is available.
+Notifies when a COVID-19 vaccine (specifically COVAXIN) is available.